rrodriguezsunol/henrys-groceries/README.md

 # Henry's Groceries

-This is a CLI application that allows customers to add products to their basket and displays its total, applying any relevant promotions.
+This is a CLI application that allows customers to add stock items to their basket and displays its total, applying any relevant promotions.

 ## Development Environment Setup